unberuhrt/EvonV5/README.md

 This is Evon executor version 5 modified by me.This type of Evon Works both on roblox in the browser and on the microsoft store.
 If evon closes when you run it, it means that you have missing files from windows.
+I don't know why, but for me evon doesn't work on the virtual machine